TRANSYLVANIA’S PRINCELY PALACE

 The complex was extended and during the reigns of princes Sigismund Bathory, Gabriel Bethlen and Gheorghe Rákóczi I. Skilled architects and craftsmen from Europe contributed for the works.

-The Principal Palace became the seat of famous rulers like: Queen Isabella of Hungary; Prince Sigismund Bathory, who was a de jure ruler of the three Romanian Countries; Michael the Brave, who accomplished a de facto unification of Transylvania, Moldavia and Wallachia; Prince Gabriel Bethlen, during whose reign Alba Iulia reached its maximum prosperity.
+The Princely Palace became the seat of famous rulers like: Queen Isabella of Hungary; Prince Sigismund Bathory, who was a de jure ruler of the three Romanian Countries; Michael the Brave, who accomplished a de facto unification of Transylvania, Moldavia, and Wallachia; Prince Gabriel Bethlen, during whose reign Alba Iulia reached its maximum prosperity.

 At the beginning of the eighteenth century, the complex was taken over by the Austrian army.
 The Habsburgs decided that the western part, the current Archbishop’s Palace, should be returned to the Catholic Diocese, and the eastern part was taken over by the Austrian army.
 Following the 1918 Union, the Palace was used by the Romanian army and remained a military purpose building until recently.